josephktcheung/1888988.Secessionist-Mechanism/report_en.md

    - Castile has Alliance with Portugal
    - Console: `conquer loudun`
    - Add rebel progress to 1 (100%)
-2. Load save 1337.5.1 - France Ally Rome, Aragon, Favor 100
+2. Load save 1337.5.1 - France Ally Papal States, Aragon, Favor 100
    - Tag to play as France
-   - France allied with Aragon, Rome
+   - France allied with Aragon, Papal States
    - Use console command `favor ARA 100` and `favor PAP 100` to add Favor
 3. Load save 1337.6.1 - France Secessionist War
    - Secessionists Rebel breaks out on 1337.6.1
-   - Society of Pops Rebel in Loudun is the War Leader, hence France cannot call Aragon and Rome to arms
+   - Society of Pops Rebel in Loudun is the War Leader, hence France cannot call Aragon and Papal States to arms
-4. Load save 1337.6.3 - France Killed Landless Rebel, CAN Call Aragon and Rome
+4. Load save 1337.6.3 - France Killed Landless Rebel, CAN Call Aragon and Papal States
    - Use console command `kill_unit` to kill troops of Society of Pops Secessionists Rebel
    - France becomes War Leader
-   - France can call Aragon and Rome to join War using Favors
+   - France can call Aragon and Papal States to join War using Favors

 ---